Hands up for a Capital Gains Tax

 - It’s expensive for taxpayers (in time and/or accounting fees)

-- Complicated (hands up all those who understand FIF!)
+- It's complicated (hands up all those who understand FIF!)

-- Avoidable (avoid buying shares caught under the FIF regime)
+- It's avoidable (avoid buying shares caught under the FIF regime)

-- Not cost-effective (there is no simple solution that will raise significant tax in the short-medium future)
+- It's not cost-effective (there is no simple solution that will raise significant tax in the short-medium future)